Setup & OrganizeSaved Views

 TypeWho Can See ItBest For

-Create a handful of well-named public views early — like Triage Queue, This Week's Wins, Customer Escalations.
+Create a handful of well-named shared views early — like Triage Queue, This Week's Wins, Customer Escalations.
 They become the shared muscle memory for how your team uses ProductBridge.

 Feedback vs. Roadmap Views